Continuing Eligibility for Social Security Disability Benefits

 - Do I need to fill out any more applications or see more doctors?

 These questions raise understandable uncertainty.
 You may depend on Social Security Disability benefits for basic living needs and healthcare.
-Understanding if and when your eligibility will end is imperative.
+Understanding if and when your eligibility might end is imperative.

 Duration of Social Security Disability Benefits

 Once Social Security Disability benefits begin, you may then become concerned about how long they will continue.
-The short answer is that in most cases once a recipient is collecting Social Security Disability benefits it is likely that they will continue to receive benefits for their lifetime, as long as they remain disabled.
-It is assumed that with age their disabling condition will likely get worse, not better.
-Also, the older a person gets the more likely their work skills will diminish and their ability to find work they are capable of doing decreases.
-The older a person gets the harder it is for them to learn new skills.
+The short answer is that in most cases, once a recipient is collecting Social Security Disability benefits, it is likely that they will continue to receive benefits for their lifetime, as long as they remain disabled.
+It is assumed that with age, their disabling condition will likely get worse, not better.
+Also, the older a person gets, the more likely their work skills will diminish and their ability to find work they are capable of doing decreases.
+It is also generally assumed that the older a person gets, the harder it will be for them to learn new job skills.

 Circumstances Affecting Eligibility for Disability Benefits